AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/README.md

 ## Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.
 Please look at [CONTRIBUTING.md](https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/contributing-to-appflowy) for details.

+## License
+Distributed under the AGPLv3 License.
+See LICENSE for more information.